anchaldubey15/MutMap-MEGF10-Mutation-Mapping-/README.md

 # MEGF10 Bioinformatics Analysis

 ---
-A detailed analysis of MEGF10 gene play curicial role in muscle satellite cell proliferation and differentialtion along with this plays curial part in phygocytosis, cell cleareance etc. Lof (Loss of function) of MEGF10 gene in human causes various disorder one of the most prominant one is EMRADD group of disorders related to myopahty.
-This project throughly evaluate role of MEGF10 protein , it's various motifs  and regions which are responsible for causing diseases also provides the suitable therapeutic intervention.
+A detailed analysis of MEGF10 gene play crucial role in muscle satellite cell proliferation and differentiation along with this plays important part in phagocytosis, cell clearance etc. Lof (Loss of function) of MEGF10 gene in human causes various disorder one of the most prominent one is EMRADD group of disorders related to myopathy.
+This project deeply evaluate role of MEGF10 protein , it's various motifs  and regions which are responsible for causing diseases also provides the suitable therapeutic intervention.
 ---
 ## ⚙️ Tools & Libraries